 Upon the first launch, the system may prompt you to enable the Windows optional feature.
 In this case, you need to do the following:

 Open Windows PowerShell as Administrator and runEnable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

 Click to create a new toolchain and select WSL.

 In the Toolset field, select one of the available WSL distributions.
 The list includes the distributions detected by

 Wait for all the tools to be detected and save the settings.

 Now to start using the toolchain, do the following:

 Switch to the WSL toolchain in.

-In the Makefile Application configuration, point Executable to the binary using the \mnt\.. notation (for example, \mnt\c\Users\jetbrains\CLionProjects\SimpleMakefile\runme).
+In the Native Application configuration, point Executable to the binary using the \mnt\.. notation (for example, \mnt\c\Users\jetbrains\CLionProjects\SimpleMakefile\runme).